What Is Actually The Definition Of An ‘Endangered Species’?

 Under Trump, will the Endangered Species Act itself go extinct?

 Passed in 1973, the Endangered Species Act has helped protect many endangered and threatened plants and animals in the United States.
 However, President Trump stated he believes environmental protection laws are “out of control” in the country.
-With help from the Trump administration, many opponents of the ESA are fighting to push through legislation which would reduce, defund or even elimate the act.
+With help from the Trump administration, many opponents of the ESA are fighting to push through legislation which would reduce, defund, or even eliminate the act.

 At a Senate hearing in February, the focus was supposedly on “modernizing” the act, which means making it more difficult to list a new species as endangered as well as removing species currently listed at a faster rate.